u24569608/COS_214-Final_Project/README.md

 ## Getting Started

 To use the GUI application, visit [Releases](https://github.com/u24569608/COS_214-Final_Project/releases) and download the latest installer `Plant_Palace-Version_X-Installer.exe`.
 Currently the latest version is ***Version 1***.
-Once you have completed the installer you can then run the GUI application.
+Once you have completed the installation you can then run the GUI application.

 ## Prerequisites